jane7353n0/Utopia/_chapter/utopia-ttrpg/6-playing the game.md

 Each of these stats are calculated as so: ■ Maximum SHP is equal to [Body Score] * [Constitution] + [Level] Maximum DHP is equal to [Soul Score] \* [Effervescence] + [Level] Maximum stamina is equal to [Mind Score] \* [Endurance] + [Level]
 Finally, if the level you’ve reached is a multiple of 10, you must choose a specialist talent.
 Many specialist talents have prerequisites, but as long as you meet the necessary requirements, youmay acquire it.

-## TURN ACTIONS AND INTERRUPT ACTIONS
+## Turn Actions and Interrupt Actions

 Turn acfjons ancj interrupt actions are temporal currency of Utopia.
 WhenyOU are facec| wjth a time-sensitivesituation, such as during combat, everything you do will require a number of turn actions or interrupt actions.